talk2MeGooseman/github-actions-example/README.md

 - On the top bar next to `Pull Requests` click on `▶️ Actions`
 > This page will look completely different since that last time we visited it.
 Since we now have a workflow, it will display the history of our workflow runs.

-> In the table for `All Workflows` you shoudl see a job called `CI` that is currently running or has completed (depending on how fast you got to this page after committing the workflow.
+> In the table for `All Workflows` you should see a job called `CI` that is currently running or has completed (depending on how fast you got to this page after committing the workflow.
 - Click on name `CI` to view the workflow details.
 > You will see a UI displaying the various steps your workflow went through during is execution process.
 - Click on `Run /./.github/actions/test-action` if its not already expanded.